porxp/DADS5001_Tools/README.md

-This project was created by That Sa (ID: 6610422012) for the DADS5001 Tools course.
+This project is created by Thatchaphan Samphansompoch (ID: 6610422012) for the DADS5001 Tools course.
 It is part of the coursework for this subject.

    This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.